flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

   (some airlines take off with Packs OFF to allow more power to thrust and save fuel - not necessarily required)

-You can/should also do the following steps:
+We can/should also do the following steps:

 - Set Weather Radar to Sys 1 to show weather on ND<br/>
   ![Radar](../assets/takeoff-climb-cruise/Radar.png "Click left to turn on system 1")